-CHM-122 Introduction to General Chemistry (4 s.h.)
-Prerequisite: MAT-063.
-Elementary Algebra, or equivalent, A onesemester college chemistry course which surveys important concepts and topics of chemistry.
+CHM-122 Introduction to General Chemistry

+Prerequisite: MAT-063, Elementary Algebra, or equivalent.
+A onesemester college chemistry course which surveys important concepts and topics of chemistry.
 Among these are the metric system of measurement, atomic theory of matter, energy levels and atomic structure, the periodic table, ionic and molecular compounds, ionic and covalent bonding, chemical reactions, and reaction equations and calculations.
 Laboratory work is an important part of this course.
 High school chemistry is not a prerequisite.
 This course is not intended for science majors (but may be appropriate as preparation for a more thorough beginning chemistry course).
 (45-30) Equivalent to 70-140, CHEM-101.

-CHM-153 College Chemistry I (5 s.h.)
+CHM-153 College Chemistry I

 Prerequisite: MAT-063, Elementary Algebra, or equivalent.
 First semester of a two-semester sequence intended for nonscience majors.
 Introduction to the basic concepts and facts of chemistry.
 Topics include the metric system of measurement, atomic theory of matter, energy levels and atomic structure, the periodic table, ionic and molecular compounds, ionic bonding, covalent bonding and molecular structure, classification of chemical reactions, and reaction equations and chemical calculations.
 This course treats these topics in more depth than Introduction to General Chemistry (CHM-122); however, high school chemistry is NOT a prerequisite.
 Laboratory work is an important part of this course.
 (45-60) Equivalent to 70-135, CHEM-110.

-CHM-154 College Chemistry II (5 s.h.)
+CHM-154 College Chemistry II

 Prerequisite: CHM-153, College Chemistry I, or equivalent.
 The continuation of CHM-153, College Chemistry I, this is the second semester of a two-semester sequence intended for non-science majors.
 Topics include a review and extension of first-semester material on chemical calculations, reaction rates, chemical equilibrium and acid-base chemistry, electron-transfer (oxidation-reduction) reactions and electrochemical cells, and, as time permits, introductions to organic and biological chemistry.
 Laboratory work is an important part of this course.
 (45-60) Equivalent to 70-136, CHEM-111.

-CHM-166 General Chemistry I (5 s.h.)
+CHM-166 General Chemistry I

 Prerequisite: satisfactory completion of one year of high school chemistry and MAT-102, Intermediate Algebra, or the equivalent.
-Atomic structure, stoichiometry, thermochemistry, reactions in aqueous solution, chemical bonding and molecular structure, structureproperty relationships.
+Atomic structure, stoichiometry, thermochemistry, reactions in aqueous solution, chemical bonding and molecular structure, structure-property relationships.
 (45-60) Equivalent to 70-137, CHEM-210.

-CHM-176 General Chemistry II (5 s.h.)
+CHM-176 General Chemistry II

 Prerequisite: CHM-166, General Chemistry I, or equivalent.
 Physical properties (gases, liquids, solids), chemical equilibrium and kinetics, acid-base chemistry, chemical thermodynamics, electrochemistry, nuclear chemistry.
 (45-60) Equivalent to 70-138, CHEM-211.

-CHM-263 Organic Chemistry I (5 s.h.)
+CHM-263 Organic Chemistry I

 Prerequisite: CHM-154, College Chemistry II, or CHM-176, General Chemistry II.
-Survey of the major classes of organic compounds emphasizing molecular structure, stereochemistry, reaction mechanisms and synthesis.
-Laboratory work includes procedures of distillation, solvent extraction, chromatography, polarimetry and the use of both macroscale and microscale laboratory glassware.
+Survey of some major classes of organic compounds emphasizing nomenclature, molecular structure, stereochemistry, reaction mechanisms and synthesis.
+Laboratory work introduces standard procedures of distillation, recrystallization, solvent extraction, polarimetry, chromatography, and computer-aided molecular modeling.
 (45-60) Equivalent to 70-274, CHEM-220.